New Zealand EM class electric multiple unit: Refurbishment

-In 1995 a major refurbishment programme of the class began, with the EMUs repainted in the then standard Tranz Rail Cato light blue and yellow livery with new seats and brighter interiors.
+In October 1995 a major refurbishment programme of the class began, with the EMUs repainted in the then standard Tranz Rail Cato light blue and yellow livery with new seats and brighter interiors.
 This refurbishment programme was completed by 2002.

 Other minor upgrades were made in the mid-2000s, replacing the original diamond pantographs with single-arm ones and adding ditch lights.

 In 2008 a proposed refurbishment was deferred until the new Matangi units were available.
 The projected expenditure was $23.3 million in 2008 - 2009.
 The prototype refurbished unit was completed at the end of 2010.

 EM 1373 and ET 3373 were fully refurbished to ascertain unit costs and gauge public opinion, including repainting into the new Metlink livery.
 A decision to refurbish others in the fleet was made on 10 March 2011 as part of an $88 million rail upgrade package, instead of purchasing more Matangi.
 In August 2012 GWRC announced its preference for ordering 35 more Matangi units instead of refurbishing the remaining units.

 Disposal

 The introduction of the Matangi units allowed for the withdrawal of several EM units, with those in the best mechanical condition retained for running peak services only.
 Those units that were withdrawn were stored initially at Thorndon before most were relocated to the Hutt Workshops.
 GWRC called for expressions of interest in the disposal of these units.

 The EM fleet operated their last revenue services on 27 May 2016, operating the 14:17 Wellington to Melling service and the return 14:39 Melling to Wellington service.
 This paralleled the last revenue service by the DM/D "English Electric" units four years earlier.

-In June 2013 GWRC announced that it had come to terms for both the purchase of an additional 35 Matangi units and the sale of 42 of the Ganz units to a South African buyer, with one unit to be retained in New Zealand for preservation.
+In June 2013, GWRC announced that it had come to terms for both the purchase of an additional 35 Matangi units and the sale of 42 of the Ganz units to a South African buyer, with one unit to be retained in New Zealand for preservation.

 Seventeen units were shipped to South Africa in February 2014 aboard the MV Pangani where they will be converted into (unpowered) carriages for operation in Tanzania and Zimbabwe.
 The remaining units were to be shipped once replaced by the second tranche of Matangi units from mid-2015.
 In November 2015, and in January and February 2016 several more units were withdrawn from service.
 In March 2017, many were still held in the Wellington rail yards.

 The agreement to sell the remaining units fell through later in 2017 and in May 2018 the remaining 26 units started being transported to Wellington's Southern Landfill where they will be scrapped.
 The carriages were crushed and buried due to the use of asbestos in the train wall's anti-drum coatings.

 EM 1373/ET 3373 was donated to the Canterbury Railway Society in Christchurch in 2016, while EM 1505/ET 3505 was purchased for $1 by the Wellington Heritage Multiple Unit Preservation Trust.